MCP tool reference

 Mostly — a stale cache or force_refresh triggers a recompute that writes member rows |

-lists_containing_domain |
+lists_filter_fields |

-The field registry for authoring a definition tree (each field, its operators, value shape) plus registry_version. |
+The field registry for authoring a definition tree (each field, its operators, value shape), plus registry_version and an authoring guide (tree grammar, AND-vs-OR, negation, worked example). |

 none | yes |